almugabo/SecondarySchool/Subjects/CHEMISTRY/MYP4/Notes/01_atoms.md

 ### 5. Isotopes and Ions

+While atoms of the same element have the same number of protons:
+- the number of neutrons can vary (isotopes)
+- the number of electron can vary too (ions)

 #### 5.1 Isotope

  - Remember: Atoms have an overall neutral charge, so an atom must have the same number of protons and electrons.